grandma-collaboration/grandma-cookbook/doc2/5_GRB_followup.md

-## Determining GRB Follow Up
+## 5. Determining GRB Follow Up

-### What GRBs Should Be Observed?

 GRB follow-up in GRANDMA is guided by scientific interest, localization quality, and operational feasibility.
 GRB events are reported in the GCN Circulars.

+## 5.1 What GRBs Should Be Observed?
 The following classes of GRBs are prioritized:

 1. **Long GRBs with X-ray Counterparts**
    - These may indicate X-ray-rich, optically faint bursts in high-density environments (possibly merger-driven).